Bengaluru startup Uravu Labs, the brainchild of four engineers, has developed a working prototype that can produce water using 100% renewable energy.

 “Our focus is on designing custom desiccant systems relevant to the weather conditions of a site.
 So in an area with 80 per cent RH, say Chennai, about 20 kg of silica gel will be used to generate 20 litres of water.
 But in Rajasthan, where you usually have 30 to 40 per cent of RH, the amount of silica gel will be four times higher.
 What’s more, silica gel contributes to only 20 per cent of the AWG’s total cost, so we can supply water to less humid areas without a marginal increase in price,” he says.

-“In India, such companies typically look for areas with a sufficient water table, or set up a factory near an existing spring.
-We refer to groundwater as a non-renewable resource because it has been accumulating for billions of years and takes a drastically long time to recharge naturally.
+“In India, such companies typically look for areas with a sufficient water table or set up a factory near an existing spring.
+We refer to groundwater as a non-renewable resource because it has accumulated for billions of years and takes a drastically long time to recharge naturally.
 For instance, a factory could be set up in an area where the groundwater would be completely depleted within the next ten years.
 On the other hand, air is replenished in eight to 10 days and makes for a much more renewable source to generate water,” he says.

-He says that Uravu’s initial launches will involve AWGs with 20 and 100 LPD capacities, targeted at the real estate sector target market including educational and office campuses, luxury hospitality units, and residential areas in a limited capacity.
+He says that Uravu’s initial launches will involve AWGs with 20 and 100 LPD capacities, targeted at the real estate sector target market, including educational and office campuses, luxury hospitality units, and residential areas in a limited capacity.

 “A 20 LPD rooftop unit would be enough to fulfill the drinking and cooking needs of a family of five.
 But we can only look at residents of low-rise buildings and independent houses,” he notes.